Tpj-root/isro/Quiz_Assessment.md

 c.
 All of these. d.
 Nitrogen

-d.
+Ans: d.
 Nitrogen.

 Which of the following energetic particles can induce chemistry on our Moon’s surface?
 a.
 All of the given options
 b.
 Photon
 c.
 Electron
 d.
 Cosmic rays

-a.
+Ans: a.
 All of the given options.

 ```

 **L13-In Search of the Exoplanets**

 ```